Goodbye Gemini: Release

-The film was released theatrically in London on 6 August 1970.
+The film was released theatrically in London on 6 August 1970, as a double feature with Mumsy Nanny Sonny And Girly (1970).
 It was released in the United States the following month, opening at drive-in theaters in Passaic, New Jersey on 23 September 1970.
-In Los Angeles, the film was released on 2 December 1970, paired as a double bill with The Bird with the Crystal Plumage.
+In Los Angeles, the film was released on 2 December 1970, paired as a double bill with The Bird with the Crystal Plumage (1970).

 Home media

 Scorpion Releasing released a DVD edition of the film in January 2010.
 A limited edition Blu-ray was released in coordination with Screen Archives Entertainment on 24 March 2016, limited to 1,000 units.